Hello, Jesse from the World Nomads Travel Safety Hub.

 But seriously, we get that people love to party - and Vang Vieng has become an incredibly popular party destination.
 The thing that concerns us the most are the bodies washing up on shore.
 It is becoming a riskier place to go to by the month, and this is largely due to people leaving their brain at the door - which is easy to do if you replace it with booze and drugs. over 6 years ago

 No more parties and games on the river ...
 Just tubing, kayaking, trekking and cheap pizzas ...

 The government put some strict rules highly reducing risks and troubles...
-If you really want to, you still able to find parties and happy shakes but families will be able to sleep and Lao people able to go to the market without hitting a half naked and fully drunk backpacker. over 5 years ago
+If you really want to, you still able to find parties and happy shakes but families will be able to sleep and Lao people able to go to the market without hitting a half naked and fully drunk backpacker. about 6 years ago